jlewis-89/Milestone-Project-2/README.md

 This work would not have been possible with out the assitance of:
 * Code Institute and City of Bristol College as a joint Content & Training Provider
 * My Mentor Rohit Sharma
+* My friend Dave J Horrocks who without his advice this game would likely not work